 Rachel Salter, Executive Director

-Rachel serves on the Cookeville Arts Council, and is the secretary on the Tennesseans for the Arts board.
-Rachel teaches private cello lessons at the Stevens Street School of Performing Arts in Cookeville, and remains active in her cello playing as a member of the Orfeo String Quartet.
+Rachel serves as president of the Cookeville Arts Council, and is secretary on the Tennesseans for the Arts board.
+Rachel teaches private cello lessons at Kat Starr's music studio in Cookeville, and remains active in her cello playing as a member of the Orfeo String Quartet.

 Anne Dickson Rogers,